wp-plugins/gregs-threaded-comment-numbering/readme.txt

 2. Hierarchical comment numbering using the default theme and the provided styling

 == Revision History ==

+**1.1.1, 3 February 2009**

+* Folks who didn't notice the README note to update their preferred level of hierarchical numbering will find that the code now does it for them

+**1.1, 2 February 2009**

+* New feature: increased hierarchical numbering from 2 levels to 10 levels
+* New feature: 'jumble count' mode for time-ordered numbering
+* Enhancement: rewritten core numbering routines for significantly improved efficiency
+* Fixed: cleaned up 'path to url' text (left over from WordPress Codex) in the provided basic callback function, restoring default avatar features for users calling the basic function

 **1.0.3, 30 January 2009**